CiscoDevNet/appdynamics-ansible/README.md

 ## Supported Agents

+The agent binaries and the installation process for the Machine and DB agent depend on the OS type –– Windows or Linux.
+This AppDynamics collection abstracts the OS differences so you should only have to provide `agent_type`, without necessarily specifying your OS type.

 |  <img width="200"/> Agent type | Description |
 |--|--|
 |`sun-java`   or     `java`   | Agent to monitor Java applications running on JRE version 1.7 and less |